Tunstead and Happing (Smallburgh), Norfolk

 In 1894, the British Medical Journal set up a "commission" to investigate conditions in provincial workhouses and their infirmaries.
 Following a visit to Smallburgh, the commission's report noted that although the buildings could originally accommodate up to 800 inmates, the largest number of inmates was now 70 and a large part of the building was therefore shut up.
 The master had reported that able-bodied inmates were rare.
 The arrangements in the nursert well illustrated this, with baby in a cradle being tended by a deaf and dumb woman, and another infant in the arms of an imbecile.
 Sanitary arrangements were described as "non-existent" with commodes in the wards, and privies located outdoors some distance away.
 No running water water was laid on inside the house and thus no baths were taken.
 The well-cultivated garden was plentifully stocked with vegetables and fruit trees.
 Further details are available in the full report.

-By 1924, the workhouse was closed and inmates were maintained at the Loddon and Clavering union workhouse at Heckingham.
+In 1920, the workhouse and its four acre site were put up for auction but failed to reach the £2,900 reserve.
+The inmates were by this date being maintained at the Loddon and Clavering union workhouse at Heckingham.

 The main workhouse building has been demolished.
 The surviving structures at the east of the site have now been adapated for residential and agricultural use.